acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 Most important minimal feature to be release in addition to this script, we got the domain filter for every browser,

-now you need to find how to get ride of the new backgrounds, only made for chrome when you:
+Now you need to find(not in w10 or more recent browser but tags help, anti flash not needed anymore in older PCs) how to get ride of the new backgrounds, only made for chrome when you:

 - Start to load(partially fixed) or wait the response.